arangodb/python-arango/README.rst

 Getting Started
 ===============

-Here is simple usage example:
+Here is a simple usage example:

 .. code-block:: python